Yetzirah 2025 Jewish Poetry Conference: Public Events, June 24-27, 2025

 GENERATIVE WORKSHOPS (back to top)

-Our generative workshops will be led by Rodger Kamenetz, Ilya Kaminsky, and Jacqueline Osherow.
+Our generative workshops will be led by Sharon Dolin, Dana Levin, and Victoria Redel.
 Participants will be divided into three workshop cohorts, which will attend a different class each day of the conference, allowing participants to work with all three of our faculty.

-• All applicants will need to show proof of COVID vaccination and at least one booster, as well as a negative test taken within 24-hours before the first day of the conference
+- All applicants will need to show proof of a negative COVID test taken within 24-hours before the first day of the conference

 APPLICATION TIMELINE (back to top)